rtelmore/NFLSimulatoR/cran-comments.md

 * Ubuntu (on github), R devel

 ## R CMD check results
-There were no ERRORs or WARNINGs, and one NOTE (files in top-level directory).
+There were no ERRORs, WARNINGs, or NOTEs